-Long ago, in an old stone chapel far, far, .....no wait, it stands on the BWU campus, about 5 blocks from here..... a lonely bearded flooring guy married a beautiful young lady.
-One of that lady’s charms, among many, was her family...a large Irish-Catholic crowd based primarily in the western suburbs of Cleveland.
-In the three years we dated, I got to know well her mom & dad, her three sisters and three brothers, and their big dumb Afghan hound, and even many of the neighbors.
+Long ago, in an old stone chapel far, far, .....no wait, it stands right over there on the BWU campus, about 5 blocks from where I sit..... a lonely bearded flooring guy married a beautiful young lady.
+One of that lady’s charms, among many, was her family...a huge Irish-Catholic throng based primarily in the western suburbs of Cleveland.
+In the three years we dated, I got to know well her mom & dad, her three sisters and three brothers and their big dumb Afghan hound, and even many of their neighbors.
 And it wasn’t long before I was invited to meet Gramma K, the matriarch of the family.

-Gramma had come to America as a very young lady through Ellis Island during the depression, and somehow ended up in Cleveland, working as a maid at the John D Rockefeller estate called Forest Hill, 700 acres with a sweeping view of Cleveland and Lake Erie, in E Cleveland and Cleveland Hts.
-There she met a young man, the estate's chauffeur, and to make a long story short, they eventually married.
+Gramma had come to America as a very young lady through Ellis Island during the depression, and somehow ended up in Cleveland, working as a maid on the John D Rockefeller estate called Forest Hill, 700 rolling and green acres with a sweeping view of Cleveland and Lake Erie, in East Cleveland and Cleveland Heights.
+There she met a young man, Mr Rockefeller's chauffeur, who had also recently emmigrated to the States from Ireland, and to make a long story short, they eventually married.

-Gramma and Grandpa K had seven children, and one of those had seven more.
-One of those is who I married.
+Gramma and Grandpa K had seven children, and most of those also had housefulls of kids.
+One of those is who surely caught my eye.

 Much later in the evening, after one of the aunts made us both blush by proclaiming about M that “she’s surely a fertile one, she is”, Gramma offered me a beer.
 Being a hot summer evening, I accepted, and she reached down to the little space between the fridge and the wall, and produced a warm bottle of beer from the floor.
 The aunts must have seen my face, because after the laughing stopped, Gramma told me that that was the way it was drunk in the old country when she was a girl, because there was no refrigeration.
 She told me that her daddy would send her into town with an empty metal bucket to take to the pub to be filled with beer, which she then carried back home, where it sat on the table.
 To this day, many of the men in that family drink their beer warm, but forever after, Gramma always kept one bottle of beer hidden away in the far back of the fridge just for when I’d pop in to say hello, and she’d always produce it with a great flourish and a huge laugh.

 The extended family was a grand group.
-Every married couple had multiple children of their own, many enough to field a softball team, and Christmas Eve and the annual summer family picnic drew hordes of aunts & uncles, nieces and nephews, cousins by the dozens, and sisters and brothers and babies and nuns and now & then a priest.
-Get there early, or park blocks away.
+Every married couple had multiple children of their own, many enough to field a freckle-faced softball team, and Christmas Eve and the annual summer family picnic drew chattering hordes of aunts & uncles, nieces and nephews, cousins by the dozens, sisters and brothers and babies and nuns and now & then a priest or two.
+Attendance could easily top 100.
+Get there early, or park many blocks away.